PrasDev4/page-replacement-simulator-gui/README.md

 ### Output Screen
 ![Output Screen](output_comparision_chart.png)
-*Page faults and hits are shown here.
+*Page faults are shown here.
 When running all algorithms, a bar chart compares their performance (only on first run).*